 - Not for the compact workspace: The highly sensitive light sensors are not ideal for welding in dense work areas.
 Due to proximity to the welding arc, the lenses might give way to flashes.
 This can be a real nightmare for any welder as it harms the delicate eyes and can adversely affect the weld quality and overall productivity.

-- Lacks hard hat mounts: the unit is does not have a hard hat mountable and the headgear does not support any outside fitting for a hard hat mounts.
+- Lacks hard hat mounts: the unit does not have a hard hat mountable and the headgear does not support any outside fitting for a hard hat mount.
 It can limit the usability of the hood in operational areas with mandatory hard hat requirements.